Codecademy/docs/content/cpp/concepts/encapsulation/encapsulation.md

 ---
-Title: 'Encapsulation'
+Title: "Encapsulation"
-Description: 'Encapsulation is a way of organizing data members and functions by wrapping them together in a single unit.
-It makes the code cleaner, readable, and maintainable.'
+Description: "Encapsulation is a way of organizing data members and functions by wrapping them together in a single unit.
+It makes the code cleaner, readable, and maintainable."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Encapsulation'
+  - "Encapsulation"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Encapsulation** is a way of organizing data members (attributes) and function members (methods) by wrapping them together in a single class.
 By bundling them together in a single unit, the code is cleaner, more readable, and more maintainable.